-With summer almost behind us, we start to see the changing colors of autumn with its tones of tangerine, reds, and warm browns that translate into fall hair colors for this season.
+With summer almost behind us, we’re starting to see the changing colors of autumn with its tones of tangerine, reds, and warm browns that translate into fall hair colors for this season.
 They can be bold or muted colors marbled through to give the illusion of texture.
-What a joy to have these pretty shades to brighten the gloomy weather days.
-Take a read of what’s on-trend with fall hair colors.
+It’s a joy to have these pretty shades brighten the gloomy weather days, and what better way to celebrate them than to incorporate them into our personal style.
+It’s not just about wearing some fall-based fashion, though; you should take a look at what’s on-trend with fall hair colors.

-Now for your new fall color to take evenly, we have to address the dryness first.
-The reason for this is, if we even out the porosity of the hair first, the color will absorb more evenly and last longer.
-I suggest a week or two of treatments while you are waiting for your hair appointment.
+After spending time in the summer sun for the last few months, our hair could use a little love.
+Between beach trips, chlorinated pools, or trips zipping around town with the windows down and the wind whipping through our hair, it’s fair to say we’ve dried it out a bit.
+Therefore, for your new fall color to take evenly, you’ll first need to address any issues with dryness or brittle hair.
+That’s because if we even out the porosity of the hair before changing or adding any color, the color will absorb more evenly and last longer.
+I suggest a week or two of treatments while you are waiting for your hair appointment for the best, most consistent results.

 Once the repair is done, it’s time to re-invent.
-What we are seeing in this year’s fall hair colors is many plays on color moving into a new form of Ombré where different shades of the same tone increase density to the hair ends.
+In this year’s fall hair colors, we see many plays on color moving into a new form of Ombré where different shades of the same tone increase density to the hair ends.
 No more brown roots to pale blonde mid-lengths and ends that show little in the way of transition.

 Last season was all about cool and icy blondes.
-You will enjoy the return of these lustrous warm blondes with golden apricot and peach reflections.
-Exceptionally pretty if several different hues are mixed together, delivering a high and low light effect to the color.
+You will enjoy the return of the lustrous warm blondes with golden apricot and peach reflections.
+This is exceptionally pretty if several different hues are mixed together, delivering a high and low light effect to the color.

-Try a strawberry root that transitions to gold, then transitions to pale gold on the ends.
+Another option is to try a strawberry root that transitions to gold, then transitions to pale gold on the ends.
+The gentle change of lightened shades looks beautiful and makes your hair look longer and more luscious.

 The big fall hair color trend for brunettes is chocolate.
-A favorite of mine is the mix of dark and milk chocolate shades together, others may name it shades of cinnamon or coffee.
+One favorite is the mix of dark and milk chocolate shades together – some might even call it shades of cinnamon or coffee.
 Either way, you can imagine how pretty it can be transformed to hair color.
 The highlights give the base color a great dimension and add a nice texture to what would normally be a bold flat color.

 Where roots appear, try ebony and transition to chocolate, then chestnut, or try a fabulous mocha that transitions to auburn then gold.